Skip to main page content (AccessKey S)

 Better preserved are some of the buildings to the south of the cloister.
 The abbot's house, refectory and kitchen all survive sufficiently to give some idea of what they might have been like, though all floors and ceilings, including some that were obviously vaulted, have long gone.

 Like the abbey church, most of the buildings to the west and north of the cloister are nothing more than lines of stone in the grass.
 To the north of the remains themselves is an odd wooden construction of a portico and Doric columns (echoing the grand gateway you entered by).
-This provides shelter for a display of carved structural stonework found during investigations of the abbey.
+This provides shelter for a display of carved structural stonework found during work on the abbey.
+Nearby are a line of grand yew trees that look as if they might well have stood watch over much of the abbey's active life as well as its subsequent decline and fall.

 Like other Scottish abbeys, Deer's useful life came to an end with the Reformation in 1560.
 And in common with many, it then became the property of secular lairds.
 Deer Abbey ended up in the hands of the Fergusons of Pitfour.

+The abbey buildings were said to have remained structurally complete (if not in good repair) until 1809.
+But then the Fergusons turned the site of the abbey into a walled garden, apparently recycling much of the stone from the abbey to build the substantial wall that still surrounds the ruins that remain.
 Then in 1854 Admiral Ferguson of Pitfour used much of what remained to build a family mausoleum where the east end of the abbey church had stood.
-The mausoleum has since been removed, but a sense of what it might have been like is gained from the grand entrance portico facing the main road, moved here from its original role as part of the mausoleum.
+The mausoleum has since been removed, but a sense of what it might have been like is gained from the grand entrance portico facing the main road, moved here from its original location forming part of the mausoleum.

-And it seems reasonable to suppose that any stonework from the abbey that survived the building of the garden wall and the creation of the mausoleum was seen as fair game when material was needed for other developments on the Pitfour Estate, which lies to the north across the A950 from the abbey site.
+It seems reasonable to suppose that any stonework from the abbey that survived the building of the garden wall and the creation of the mausoleum was seen as fair game when material was needed for other developments on the Pitfour Estate, which lies to the north across the A950 from the abbey site.